 The USI is a randomly-generated alpha-numeric code that is available online and at no cost to the student.
 That code will stay with that individual student for life and be recorded with any nationally recognised VET course that is undertaken from when the USI comes into effect.

 - Seamlessly link information about a student’s VET achievements, regardless of where they studied

 - Enable students to access secure digital transcripts of their achievements

 - Give students access to, and more control over, their educational information.

 Students often need to provide evidence of their academic achievements – for example, when applying for a job or to undertake further study.

 Currently, it is not possible for students to obtain a complete record of their VET enrolment and achievement history from a single source.
 This is inconvenient not only for students and employers, but can also make it more difficult for training organisations to assess pre-requisites, credit transfer and Recognition of Prior Learning (RPL).
 Incomplete data about access to and use of the VET sector also inhibits the development of evidence-based VET programs.

-The USI will make it easier for students to find, collate and authenticate their VET achievements from 1 January 2014 onwards into a single transcript.
-It will also ensure that students’ VET records are not lost if their training institution ceases to operate.
+The USI will make it easier for students to find, collate and authenticate their VET achievements into a single transcript.
+It will also ensure that students’ VET records are not lost if their training organisation ceases to operate.